Tropes A to C | Tropes D to G | Tropes H to Q | Tropes R to Z

 - Clarkson jokes about himself being this during the Middle-East special, as he has the initials "J.C."

 - Metallicar Syndrome: In the Middle East Special, the hosts had to sneak across Syria.
 At first, they tried to modify their convertibles to more desert ready conditions.
-They painted their cars in various colors and added some accessories.
+They painted their cars in various colours and added some accessories.
 When, they realize that it was too dangerous, they dressed up in burkas and drove down the roads.
 Their cars were still convertibles with crazy paint jobs and stuck out like sore thumbs.

 - Minor Flaw, Major Breakup: May and Clarkson arguing about the size of a car's grille (that May thinks is too 'gawping'):